AdrienneHizon/EXPERIMENT4_HIZON_2ECEA/README.md

 import mathplotlib.pyplot as plt
 ```

 Displaying different tracks, genders, and hometowns through bar graph for better interpretation of data with figure size modification settings.
-The average is going to be used as measurement for the comparison
+The average is going to be used as measurement for the comparison.
+In addition, the boxplot graph is also going to be added for more emphasis

 **First: 3 Hometowns and their average**